-Our approach to supportive housing is thoughtful, considering age, abilities, sex, mental/behaviorial health issues, medical needs as well as personalities and hobbies.
-Each home develops its own character between individuals supported, employees, guardians, family and neighbors to ultimately feel very much like one big family.
+We approach supportive housing thoughtfully, considering age, abilities, gender, mental and behavioral health, medical needs as well as personality and hobbies.
+Each of our homes develop their character between individuals supported, employees, guardians, family, and neighbors becoming a community.

-All homes are staffed 24/7 by skilled and trained Direct Support Professionals (DSPs) with on-call nursing and maintenance also 24/7.
+Every home is staffed 24/7 by Direct Support Professionals (DSPs) with nursing and maintenance on-call 24/7.

-What’s more: Above and beyond, MORA offers a full therapeutic recreation team offering daily activities within our homes, at our Victoria campus gym and center (LINK) and yes, virtual when the snow flies or germs keep us apart.
+MORA offers a full therapeutic recreation team, offering daily activities within our homes, at The Pearson Center — our gym located in Victoria — and virtually when the weather requires.

 Supported Living Services (SLS)